12+ Best Technical Writing Tools and Software in 2023

 This authoring tool is easy to use and provides a world-class authoring experience that can be customized to meet the expectations of small and large enterprises alike.
 You may use the tool to create the content, manage users, collect comments, and keep your content safe.
 It enables your internal teams to respond quickly to customer queries and relay the information they need.
 Also helps your customers to solve their queries instantly

 You can get full access to Document360 with a 14 days free trial.
-Paid plans start at $99/month
+The plans start at $0/month with 2 team accounts.

 Adobe RoboHelp – Multi-Platform Authoring